 I’m a geek.
 I apply my scientific research skills to most decisions in my life even though some might say I am too analytical.
 I put considerable effort into the big decisions – those that will last a long time or cost a lot of money.
 Planning a perfect date falls into neither of those categories but I turned to my trusted friend, science, anyway.
 Why?
-Because, as The Donald proves, you just look stupid if you argue with science and if I say to my partner “Science says that this is best date you can go on” he has to agree!
+Because, as The Donald proves, you just look stupid if you argue with science and if I say to my partner “Science says that this is the best date you can go on” he has to agree!

-Do something novel and challenging
+Do something new and challenging

 Relationship researcher, Professor Arthur Aron of the University of California at Berkeley recommends doing activities together that are novel and challenging.
 It floods the brain’s reward system with the hormones adrenaline and cortisol.
 These also happen to be the hormones that hit your brain when you are falling in love.
 Remember that ‘I can’t get enough of you’ phase that closely resembles an addiction?

 The hormone rush you get from a shared novel and challenging activity will inject some excitement into your relationship.
-If you plan a series of these type of dates you’ll be hacking your partner’s brain to associate time with you with being rewarded – winning!
-It’s similar to how gambling gets people hooked – the shots of hormones to the brain’s reward centre make you crave more.
+If you plan a series of these types of dates you’ll be hacking your partner’s brain to associate time with you with being rewarded – winning!
+It’s similar to how gambling gets people hooked – the shots of hormones to the brain’s reward center make you crave more.

 Add some exertion

 Ok, so we’ve got novel and challenging on the list.
 Science also says that exercise increases the serotonin levels in your brain.
 This is another brain chemical, sometimes called the happiness hormone.
 Many researchers believe that a serotonin imbalance can lead to depression, so having plenty of it in your brain is a good thing!